What are the best foods to eat for concentration?

 Just as the right mix of nutrients can help improve your mental performance, a diet lacking in essential vitamins and minerals can lead to poorer memory and troubles with problem-solving.

-Excessive alcohol intake can also disrupt the communication between neurotransmitters in the brain, Jaime adds.
+Excessive alcohol intake can also disrupt the communication, opens in a new tab between neurotransmitters in the brain, Jaime adds.

 Mindful management: How to support your team’s mental health